b3nab/instapy-cli/README.md

 You can use other aspect-ratio other than 1:1, but be carefull to stay inside this limits:
 - MIN_ASPECT_RATIO = 0.80
 - MAX_ASPECT_RATIO = 1.91
+Otherwise, if you don't respect the aspect ratio, the media will be posted but stretched or cropped.

 ### Why instapy-cli?
 First, long story short: instapy-cli is a fork of pynstagram, with the aim of extending its functionality and fixing all unresolved bugs.